Best Natural Organic Mattresses in 2023

 Available in plush, medium and firm

-Rated as our top pick for the best natural mattress for side sleepers, the Owl Natural Latex Hybrid by Nest Bedding offers superior pressure relief and spinal alignment—two of the most important mattress features for side sleepers.
-The latex foam is OEKO-TEX certified and made in the USA.
+Rated as our top pick for the best natural mattress for side sleepers, the Owl Natural Latex Hybrid by Nest Bedding offers superior pressure relief and spine alignment—two of the most important mattress features for side sleepers.
+The mattress’s latex foam is OEKO-TEX certified and made in the USA.

 The Owl, formerly known as the Natural Hybrid Latex, comes in three firmness levels: plush, medium, and firm.
 For side sleepers, we recommend plush or medium, depending on the sensitivity in your pressure point areas.
 Medium firmness allows for your body to stay in proper alignment while the plush top hugs your hips and shoulders.

 - Excellent pressure relief: We gave the mattress a 9/10 for both pressure relief and spine alignment, which suggests it’s a great option for sleepers with back pain.
 For those who sleep on their sides, the mattress supplies lots of support and contouring in its top comfort layer.

 - Durable: We gave the mattress a 9/10 for durability due to its combination of dense, high-quality latex and coils, which should hold up for years to come.
 The Owl also backs this up with a lifetime warranty.

 - Highly responsive: If you like to change positions frequently, you’ll be happy with this bed—the Owl’s latex gives it a sense of buoyancy, so you can move around easily without feeling like you’re sinking or stuck in its top layer.

 - So-so edge support: In our testing we found the mattress doesn’t feel as stable along the far edges.
 So if you sleep or sit at the edge of the bed in the morning, you might feel less supported or like you’re sliding off.

 Read our full Owl Natural Latex Hybrid mattress review.